 Our group admits students through the Ph.D. programs in Geosciences or Physics and Astronomy.
 Research opportunities may exist for M.S. students in the Goergen Institute for Data Science and for undergraduate students interested in term-time or summer research.
 Our research is highly interdisciplinary, so students from a wide variety of backgrounds will be considered.
 Successful applicants will be highly self-motivated and have demonstrated aptitude in prior research experiences.
 Previous programming experience is preferred, but not required.

-Prospective students are encouraged to contact Dr. Murray via e-mail at firstname.lastname@example.org to inquire about presently available opportunities and with any questions.
+Prospective students and postdoctoral researchers are encouraged to contact Dr. Murray via e-mail at firstname.lastname@example.org with any questions.
+A list of presently available opportunities may be found on our Group Openings page.